Land Cruiser history Lesson

 The first U.S. Toyota dealership opened in Hollywood, CA on October 31, 1957.
 Vehicle sales began in 1958 and that year sales included a single Land Cruiser and 287 Toyopet Crown sedans.

-Making the excellent even better
+Making the excellent even better - The 40 Series

 The 20 Series got its first big design upgrade in 1960 with the third-generation Land Cruiser, the iconic 40 Series which came to be affectionately called “40.”